 Always look for a reputable manufacturer.
 A lifetime warranty from a company that have been around for a year is as good as not having a warranty at all.
 It is always worth spending a little extra for a well-known brand.

-Check for Real Life Reviews and Testing.
+Check for Real Life Reviews

 A great deal of manufacturers only test products in laboratories.
 Memory foam needs human body heat to work properly.
 The best way of ensuring the product is tried and tested with humans is to look at reviews.
 Lots of consumers will consider their model to be the best memory foam mattress available, read plenty of reviews and you won’t go wrong.